biometry/APES/LectureNotes/2016-JAGS/Overdispersion/OverdispersionJAGS.md

 Number of Fisher Scoring iterations: 6
 ```
 You see that $\tau$ is estimated as 11.3, a value similar to those in the overdispersion tests above (as you'd expect).
 The main effect is the substantially larger errors for the estimates (the point estimates do not change), and hence potentially changed significances (though not here).
+(You can manually compute the corrected standard errors as Poisson-standard errors $\cdot \sqrt{\tau}$.)
 Note that because this is no maximum likelihood method (but a quasi-likelihood method), no likelihood and hence no AIC are available.
 No overdispersion tests can be conducted for quasi-family objects (neither in **AER** nor **DHARMa**).

 ## Different distribution (here: negative binomial)